beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 regardless of distance etc. Defaults to 0, which means units will not try to raw-move into unpathable terrain (e.g. typemapped lava, cliffs, water).
 You can set it to some positive value to make them avoid pathable but very slow terrain (for example if you set it to 0.2 then they will not raw-move across terrain where they move at 20% speed or less, and will use normal pathing instead - which may still end up taking them through that path).
+* added modrule, `system.pfHcostMult`, a float value between 0 and 2, defaults to 0.2.
+Controls how aggressively the pathing search prioritizes nodes going in the direction of the goal.
+Higher values mean pathing is cheaper, but can start producing degenerate paths where the unit goes straight at the goal and then has to hug a wall.
 * removed modrules: `system.pfForceUpdateSingleThreaded` and `system.pfForceSingleThreaded`.
 Multithreading has shown itself stable.
 * removed modrule: `system.pathFinderUpdateRate`, since `system.pfUpdateRateScale` now serves the same general role but has different units.